Live Vinyl Recording

 Polexia! are a two piece industrial outfit consisting of Johanna Connolly & Jezebel Halewood-Leagas.
 Combining spoken word with immersive sampling and noise walls, their signature sound is both esoteric and unnerving.
 Following the release of their debut EP “Immolation” on SPINE Records, Polexia! s sound has entered new territories, embracing the influences of early experimental pioneers.

-New Single by Lou Barnell coming out 26th Jan!
+New Single by Lou Barnell out now!

 The new single from award-winning sound and performance artist and producer Lou Barnell.
 Inspired by the hall of mirrors versus reality, shifting self-perceptions, and illusions.